The village school

 John Henry PHILLIPS June 1869-December 1869, master.

-J STUDWICK (ex-Winchester Training College) December 1869, master, paid £35 a year plus half the government grant plus half the boys' pence plus a quarter of the girls' pence.
+J STRUDWICK (ex-Winchester Training College) December 1869, master, paid £35 a year plus half the government grant plus half the boys' pence plus a quarter of the girls' pence.

 James Hill HODGE (ex-master of Rhyl National School) April 1871, master, paid as Studwick.